“Moreover, do not mix the truth with falsehood or conceal the truth while you know it.”(Qur’an 2:42)

 Al-Sayyid ‘Abd al-Husayn al-Sharaf al-Din al-Musawi al-‘Amili (Born 1871 died 1957)

-He wrote a polemical work titled “Abu Huarayrah” and it was this book that was influential to the Egyptian modernist Mohamed Abu Rayyah (Who my view is Shi’a who posses as a Sunni) in the process of Shi’a-fication of Sunnism.
+He wrote a polemical work titled “Abu Huarayrah” and it was this book that was influential to the Egyptian modernist Mohamed Abu Rayyah (Who my view is Crypto-Shi’a) That is to say a Shi’a who posses as a Sunni.

-If Al-Sayyid Al Musnawi’s main criticism seemed to be the large amounts of narrations that came from Abu Huarayrah (r.a) it doesn’t answer the points that were addressed before.
+If Al-Sayyid Al Musnawi’s main criticism seemed to be the large amounts of narration that came from Abu Huarayrah it doesn’t answer the points that were addressed before.

 Two points can be raised in response to this:

-1) Is there any rule in the science of Rijal from the Shi’a or Sunni or anyone that says that a narrator can be rejected based upon the number of hadith they relate?
+1) Is there any rule in the science of Rijal from the Shi’i or Sunni or anyone that says that a narrator can be rejected based upon the number of hadith they relate?

 2) In the book Al Rijal of Al Kashi it is mentioned that another a Shia narrator, Jabir Ibn Yazid Al-Ju’fi, has learned 70,000 ahadith from Imam Baqir.